Lo Spagna

-The famous Sposalizio, or Marriage of Joseph and Mary, in the museum at Caen, formerly attributed to Perugino, is now credited to Lo Spagna.
-The Capitoline Museums in Rome now possess a very beautiful series of life-sized fresco figures by him, representing Apollo and the Nine Muses.
+The famous Sposalizio, or Marriage of Joseph and Mary, in the museum at Caen, attributed to Perugino, has been credited to Lo Spagna by scholars in the past.
+The Capitoline Museums in Rome now possess a series of life-sized fresco figures by him, representing Apollo and the Nine Muses.
+The National Gallery, London, has three paintings by Lo Spagna, two small panels depicting Christ Carrying the Cross and Christ at Gethsemane that were once probably two wings of a portable altarpiece; and a larger panel of The Agony in the Garden, all dated to perhaps 1500-05.

 Lo Spagna had various pupils and followers, among them Bernardino Campilius.